things to do after first boot

 Here you can find everything you need to know about kernels.

-PAMAC IS OUR GRAPHICAL UPDATER AND INSTALLER
+PAMAC CAN BE YOUR GRAPHICAL UPDATER AND INSTALLER

 Pamac comes from the AUR and is a graphical way to install/remove and update packages.